 This activity is sponsored by the Illinois Academy of Family Physicians, the Primary Care Metabolic Group, and the Primary Care Education Consortium.

-The authors received writing/editorial support in the preparation of this digital manuscript and executive summary from Austin Ulrich, PharmD, RPh, of the Primary Care Education Consortium.
+The authors received writing/editorial support in the preparation of this digital manuscript and executive summary from Gregory Scott, PharmD, RPh, on behalf of the Illinois Academy of Family Physicians, Primary Care Metabolic Group, and Primary Care Education Consortium.
 The content for this article and the associated video series were produced according to the policies of the Accreditation Council for Continuing Medical Education (ACCME).
 Novo Nordisk had no input into the topic, forum discussion, or any content for this article and the accompanying videos.